TTK4145/Simulator-v2/README.md

 [Executables for Windows and Linux can be found here](https://github.com/TTK4145/Simulator-v2/releases/latest)

 The server is intended to run in its own window, as it also takes keyboard input to simulate button presses.
 The server should not need to be restarted if the client is restarted.

+Remember to `chmod +x SimElevatorServer` in order to give yourself permission to run downloaded files.

 Usage
 =====